Feline Hyperesthesia Syndrome

 Traumatic injury to the tail is one common factor found in some cats with Feline Hyperesthesia Syndrome.

-Since cats with this condition are typically most sensitive on their backs and tails, it could make sense that traumatic injuries in these areas might cause this condition.
+Since cats with this condition are typically most sensitive on their backs and tails, it makes sense that traumatic injuries in these areas might cause this condition.

 Muscular and spinal diseases are also potential causes that researchers have considered.